 Jon does a great job of explaining the work that is involved in being a great blogger – great posts don’t just flow from a fountain of inspiration.
 There’s research, writing, rewriting, learning, and thinking involved.
 There are a whole lot of experts and studies that offer inspiration for people who are looking for something different, an alternative to a gray cubicle.
 You can find all kinds of advice on starting and running a small business.
 While that kind of inspiration abounds, posts like Jon’s are a different sort of inspiration.

 Even the most perfect job involves, well, work.
 Some part of the day to day stuff will probably always feel like a grind.
 Calling it an “ideal day” is a

 little misleading – wouldn’t most of us think of a vacation day as the ultimate ideal day?

 When I am writing, I can get lost.
 It doesn’t matter if it’s a blog post, a research article, marketing copy, or fiction – if I’m playing with words, I am having fun.
 (Unfortunately my dogs or the phone or some other minor interruption usually limits the time I’m lost in the fun part of my work.)
 But, sending out emails marketing my services?
 Ugh!
 That, for me, is a grind.
 A slog.
 The part of this job I’d like to skip.
 (And, I don’t mind the minor daily interruptions during this part of my work!)

 My writing accountability partner is the opposite.
 She LOVES marketing.
-She likes doing interviews, creating outlines, and so on.
+If you also have a passion for marketing then it might be wise to read these king kong marketing reviews before jumping headfirst into a job in this industry.
+She also likes doing interviews, creating outlines, and so on.
 The writing?
 She can’t stand it.
 She gets all tangled up in figuring out where in the outline bits of information fit best, and in writing active versus passive sentences.

 There’s always going to be a part of the job that isn’t fun.
 What part of your job do you love?
 What part could you do without?